Explore Tasmania's West Coast with a Guided Tour

 Day 5 - Cradle Mountain

-Cradle Mountain tours have not always been pristine – the region owes much of its protected status to early settlers Gustav and Kate Weindorfer, who were pivotal in championing the conservation of the area.
+Cradle Mountain owes much of its protected status to early settlers Gustav and Kate Weindorfer, who were pivotal in championing the conservation of the area.
 Their efforts are remembered at Waldheim Chalet, their former home, set among myrtles and King Billy pines that gradually give way to moss-covered ancient rainforests and deep river gorges, snow-tipped peaks and wild alpine moorlands.
 This is the heart of the Tasmanian Wilderness World Heritage Area, carved by glacial waterways like Dove Lake.
 You can see why Bennetts wallabies, echidnas, wombats and pademelons live here – you, too, will find it hard to tear yourself away.
 If you’re a night person, consider enlisting to spot Tassie’s nocturnal animals, whether at a devil sanctuary or in the wild.
-Optional Cradle Mountain tours see you spotting (and even feeding) elusive creatures.
-Where else in the world can you say you’ve fed a devil?
+Optional Cradle Mountain tours see you spotting elusive creatures.
+Where else in the world can you say you saw a devil feed? (own expense)

 Day 6 - Cradle Mountain – Launceston

-Bring your appetite as today – the final day on your life-changing tour from Launceston to Hobart – you’ll try some of the state’s most applauded produce.
-First stop is Hellyers Road Whisky Distillery.
-Tasmanian tipples – whether whisky or gin – take home global awards for good reason, as you’ll fast discover.
-Steel yourself for the ciders fermented at Mount Gnomon Farm, in the hills overlooking the petite town of Penguin.
-If there’s an Australian destination with a cuter name, we’re yet to find it on any map.
-Here, passionate farmer Guy Robertson will pour brews made from apples grown in his heritage orchard, before you sit down to a farm-to-table Be My Guest lunch.
+Bring your appetite as today, on your life-changing tour from Launceston to Hobart, you’ll try some of the state’s most applauded produce.
+Tasmania has its fair share of award-winning gin and whisky distilleries, as well as small boutique breweries.
+Among them is a seaside tap house found in the petite town of Penguin.
+If there’s a place with a cuter name, we’re yet to locate it on a map.
+Sit back and enjoy a tasting paddle of local brew whilst taking in the views overlooking glorious Bass Strait.
+Steel yourself for the ciders fermented at Mount Gnomon Farm.
+Passionate farmer Guy Robertson will pour brews made from apples grown in his heritage orchard, before you sit down to a paddock-to-plate lunch.
 Then you’re on your way to quirky Sheffield, the ‘Town of Murals’, before travelling through the Meander Valley to Launceston.

 Day 7 - Farewell from Launceston

-Your final day of Tasmania touring ends on a high in Cataract Gorge, a rare natural phenomenon on the outskirts of Launceston.
+Your final day ends on a high in Cataract Gorge, a rare natural phenomenon on the outskirts of Launceston.
 There’s bushland on one side, and a Victorian garden replete with ferns and exotic plants on the other.
 Get a different perspective of the green cavern on the scenic chairlift, zipping you over the water to a lofty lookout.
-You can’t leave Tassie without sipping a few of its cool-climate wines, perhaps a pinot noir or flute of sparkling enjoyed overlooking the manicured grounds of the Josef Chromy Estate.
-Be sure to wander the grounds before you sample the range, then settle in with your favourite drop enjoyed over lunch.
-This afternoon is yours: if you’re not heading home yet, we recommend extending your adventure with an optional cruise along the Tamar River.
+Next, step back in time at the UNESCO World Heritage-listed Brickendon Estate, a MAKE TRAVEL MATTER® Experience.
+Enjoy a guided tour of the convict farm village led by a member of the Archer family, the estate’s original owners.
+Discover stories of Tasmania’s colonial past as you explore the historic grounds.
+Afterwards, relax with a light lunch and a cuppa surrounded by the charm of this beautifully preserved heritage site.
+You can’t leave Tassie without sipping one of its cool-climate wines, perhaps a pinot noir or sauvignon blanc enjoyed overlooking the manicured grounds of the Josef Chromy Estate.
+It’s no secret that Tasmania produces some of the best food in Australia – it’s a combination of the clean air and water, lush landscapes, verdant soils, and talented growers and makers.
+This afternoon is yours: if you're not heading home yet, we recommend extending your adventure with a cruise along the Tamar River (own expense).
 A fitting end to a week of wonderment.

 Please note: This itinerary may be subject to change.